 Dragons Den Pitching Competitions

-As part of the annual programme of enterprise events on campus, SETsquared Bath’s Dragons Den Pitching competitions give students the opportunity to pitch to our dragons (Bath alumni) for the chance to win direct investment into their start-ups.
+As part of the annual programme of enterprise events at the university, SETsquared Bath’s Dragons Den Pitching competitions give students the opportunity to pitch to our Dragons (Bath alumni) for the chance to win direct investment into their start-ups.
 Semester 1 is designed for proof of concept pitches and semester 2 for development.
+The competition is open to students, postgrads, and those who have graduated within the last year.

-In semester 1, up to £500 of investment is on offer to any candidate who impresses the dragons - there’s no limit on winners.
+In semester 1, up to £500 of investment is on offer to any candidate who impresses the Dragons - there’s no limit on winners.
+Entries need to be submitted by Wednesday the 13th of November, and the selected finalists will be invited to the pitching day on Wednesday the 11th of December.

 To enter, all you need to do is submit a one minute video and complete our form.
 Successful candidates will be shortlisted and invited to pitch to the Dragons in the Den.

 The University of Bath Dragons - 2019/2020 Panel